Blyth, Nottinghamshire: Blyth Hall

 In 1603 Sir Edward Stanhope sold the Blyth estate to Robert Saunderson, of Gilthwaite, Rotherham.

 In 1635 the 490-acre estate was sold by the Saunderson family to John Mellish, a London merchant.
 His son Edward, a merchant in Portugal, returned to England in 1671 and in 1684 commissioned the demolition of the old priory and the building of Blyth Hall immediately north of the church.
 The hall stood at approximately 53°22'45.39"N 1° 3'48.46"W. He was High Sheriff of Nottinghamshire for 1692–93 and died unmarried in 1703, leaving the property to Joseph Mellish, his cousin's son.
 It descended in the Mellish family until 1806, when it was sold to Joshua Walker, the son of an ironmaster from Rotherham.

 Joshua's son and heir, Henry Frederick Walker (born 1807), was High Sheriff of Nottinghamshire for 1852–53.
 At the end of the 19th century the hall was bought by Francis Willey, 1st Baron Barnby, a Bradford wool merchant.
 He was High Sheriff for 1908–09 and was succeeded by his son Vernon Willey, 2nd Baron Barnby, who was the MP for South Bradford.

 The hall was demolished in 1972 and the site is now occupied by a housing estate.

 On the village green is the former Leper Hospital of St John the Evangelist, said to have been built by the Knights Hospitaller of St. John of Jerusalem.
 It was refounded in 1226, and was being used as a school in 1695.

+Blyth is situated near to Hodsock Priory.